Fasayil: Crusader period

 It was mentioned by a monk named Brocardus in the 13th century as being a small village called Pheselch and in the 14th century by Marino Sanuto as being a small village by the name of Fasaelis.

 Late Ottoman period

 Victor Guérin visited in 1870, and found the place in ruins.
 In 1874, the PEF's Survey of Western Palestine expedition visited and described the extensive ruins there.

+British Mandate period

+In the tables of the 1931 census, the population of Fasayil was included with that of Aqraba, as it also was in the 1945 statistics.

+Jordanian period

+The Jordanian census of 1961 recorded 318 residents.